libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+##### 1 April 2016
+...
+I have been back into api endpoints, representers and plugging stuff together.
+I have had a view hiccups during the day which is mainly been down to not paying enough attention to the naming of things through the different apps.
+As well as copying and pasting and not paying enough attention on the small parts that need to be changed.
+I blame it on being a Friday!
+Yeah nah!
+Have been reviewing code review comments of my pull requests and making changes accordingly.
+I am wondering at what point I will start to recognise when I should be using different patterns...

 ##### 31 March 2016
-...we have had a "technical debt" day at work.
+... we have had a "technical debt" day at work.
 Where we have been working on refactoring code that is poor and can be improved.
 I have been working on a gem for our front-end styling and learning a lot about mixins.
 More to come on this tomorrow.

 ##### 30 March 2016
 ...
 I have been given advice that it is important to remember to look at the whole forest and not get stuck just looking at the trees.
 Rescued database error, see ruby/errors.md.
 Written more specs, which will be useful for next piece of work, as will be changing a lot of what I have just done.